damies13/rfswarm/Doc/rfswarm_agent_py.md

 ```

 #### Exclude Libraries
-In order to keep the test results focused on the application under test and avoid reporting response times for steps from support libraries, certain libraries are excluded when the agent is processing results to return to the GUI/Server.
+In order to keep the test results focused on the application under test and avoid reporting response times for steps from support libraries, certain libraries are excluded when the agent is processing results to return to the Manager.
 The default setting is:
 ```
 excludelibraries = BuiltIn,String,OperatingSystem,perftest
 ```
 You can add and remove libraries from this list to meet the requirements of your tests.

-### Agent polling of the GUI/Server
+### Agent polling of the Manager

 #### Disconnected State
-When the agent starts up, or is disconnected from the GUI/Server it is in the disconnected state, in this state the agent will attempt to connect to the GUI/Server every 10 seconds until connected (enter Connected State) or the agent is stopped.
+When the agent starts up, or is disconnected from the Manager it is in the disconnected state, in this state the agent will attempt to connect to the Manager every 10 seconds until connected (enter Connected State) or the agent is stopped.

 #### Connected State
-When the agent is connected to the GUI/Server but is not running a robot files it is in the connected state, in this state the agent will poll the GUI/Server every 10 seconds for the following:
+When the agent is connected to the Manager but is not running any robots it is in the connected state, in this state the agent will poll the Manager every 10 seconds for the following:
-- Update the GUI/Server with the agent status
+- Update the Manager with the agent status
-- get a list of any script files that need to be downloaded locally
+- Get a list of any script files that need to be downloaded locally
 	- if a script file in the list has not already been download, then download the file.
 - Get the assigned tests
 	- if the assigned test start time has been reached for one of the assigned tests, then the agent will switch to the running state

 #### Running State
 When the agent is in the running state, the polling interval is reduced to 2 seconds and the polling is reduced to:
-- Update the GUI/Server with the agent status
+- Update the Manager with the agent status
 - Get the assigned tests

-Once all the end time for all test has been reached and the tests have finished executing then the agent will return to the Connected State.
+Once the end time for all tests has been reached and the tests have finished executing then the agent will return to the Connected State.

 Note: during the Running State, script files are not checked or download, so ensure there is enough time between loading the scenario and running the scenario so the agents can download all the required files.